Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed Methods: Preliminaries: Duality mappings and best approximation

 We now construct an alternative a priori bound for best approximations (compare with Proposition~\ref{prop:ba_apriori_bound}).
-This bound also seems to be a novel result, which is of independent interest.
-It is based on the equivalent characterization given in Theorem~\ref{thm:minimizer_characterization}, and the following new geometric constant. \begin{definition}[Asymmetric-orthogonality constant] Let $\mbbY$ be a normed vector space with~$\dim \mbbY \ge 2$.
+This bound is also a novel result, which is of independent interest.
+The describe the bound, we introduce the following new geometric constant. \begin{definition}[Asymmetric-orthogonality constant] Let $\mbbY$ be a normed vector space with~$\dim \mbbY \ge 2$.
 The asymmetric-orthogonality constant is defined by:

 where the above supremum is taken over the set~$\mathcal O_\mbbY$ consisting of all pairs~$(z_0,z)$ which are \emph{orthogonal} in the following sense :

 \end{definition} As in the case of~$\CBM(\mbbY)$, $\CAO(\mbbY)$ only makes sense when~$\dim \mbbY \ge 2$.
 Therefore as before, whenever~$\CAO(\cdot)$ is written, we assume this to be the case.